 In the great wide world of trucking, there are all sorts of different jobs commercial drivers can take advantage of.
 Once you get your CDL you’ll always be able to find the solid paying jobs you need.
 Still, sometimes drivers want to expand their skill sets and take on other types of driving jobs.
-If this sounds like you, the next question is probably over which trucking jobs are paying the best right now!
-In many companies throughout the industry, lots of drivers are switching to flatbed trucking as a means of earning extra cash for the foreseeable future.
+If this sounds like you, the next question is probably, which trucking jobs are paying the best right now!?
+Throughout the industry, lots of drivers are switching to flatbed trucking as a means of earning extra cash for the foreseeable future.
+With the onset of COVID-19 in the United States, we’ve seen demand for flatbed trucking jobs increase.
 Let’s dive in:

 Switching to Flatbed Trucking